logo

 Jun 24, 2022

 Although many technology companies now enable their employees to work remotely from anywhere, some tech workers still want to live near the action.
-After all, the nation’s leading tech hubs are vibrant centers of innovation, where creativity, research, venture capital, and top-tier talent converge to fuel the success of both established tech companies and emerging startups.
+After all, the nation’s leading tech hubs are vibrant centers of innovation, where creativity, research, venture capital, and top-tier talent converge to fuel the success of both established tech companies and emerging startups in the tech industry.
 Large tech cities such as San Jose, San Francisco, New York, Seattle, and Boston also offer excellent quality of life, with top restaurants, a myriad of arts and entertainment options, and access to outdoor recreation as well as other great city amenities.

 However, living in these big tech hubs typically comes with a big price tag.
 In fact, many of the leading technology cities in the U.S. are among the most expensive places to rent.